 Let’s start with the oral cavity, also known as your mouth.
 Here, food is broken down into smaller pieces as a result of the crushing action of our teeth.
 These pieces of food are then moistened by saliva, and the tongue pushes the food to the back of the mouth so that it can be swallowed.
 Simple enough, right?
 Great, then let’s proceed to….

 The Esophagus and the Stomach

 After being swallowed, the food travels through the esophagus, which is basically a muscular tube connecting the mouth to the stomach.
 Once the moistened, chewed up food reaches the stomach, it basically takes a bath.
 What sort of bath, you ask?
 Am I starting to sound a bit crazy?
 Well, to clarify what I mean, the food is actually bathed with HCl (hydrochloric acid), because this sort of acidic environment is needed for the food material to be digested by enzymes that require an acidic pH.
-Before I proceed any further, I should first explain what digestion really means.

 Absorption (The Small Intestine)